-Shadow financial services minister Luke Howarth said accountants are “trusted individuals” and he is open to them providing financial advice in some form.
+Shadow financial services minister Luke Howarth has said accountants are “trusted individuals” and he is open to them providing financial advice in some form.

 Appearing on The ifa Show, Howarth supported calls for accountants to be able to provide some form of financial advice to help fill the gap in advice accessibility.

-Following Financial Services Minister Stephen Jones’ December announcement of greater detail on how the new class of adviser (NCA) would operate under the government’s proposed reforms, the SMSF Association argued the role accountants could play was still being overlooked.
+Following Financial Services Minister Stephen Jones’ December announcement of greater detail on how the new class of advisers (NCA) would operate under the government’s proposed reforms, the SMSF Association argued the role accountants could play was still being overlooked.

 SMSFA chief executive Peter Burgess said at the time there is no argument reforms are needed to reduce the cost of advice and to open up new channels of professional advice, however it remains a mystery as to why accountants aren’t being considered.